Diamond101010/RMMDF/README.md

-# MMDF: Multi-model Deep Fusion for Salient Object Detection
+# Recursive Multi-model Deep Fusion for Robust Salient Object Detection
 <hr>

 Saliency maps of the paper " Multi-model Deep Fusion for Salient Object Detection ",can download at google dirve .